o-oiio-o/V2Ray-To-OpenClash-/README.md

 1. **Create a KV Namespace:**
    - Log in to the Cloudflare Dashboard → Storage & Databases → Workers KV.
-   - Create a new namespace, e.g., name it `V2_DATA`.
+   - Create a new namespace, e.g., name it `V2r_DATA`.

 2. **Set Environment Variables:**
-   - In your Pages project settings, add the following environment variables:
+   - In your project settings, add the following environment variables:
      - `AUTH_USER`: Set your login username.
      - `AUTH_PASS`: Set your login password.
      - `SUB_TOKEN`: Your subscription key (e.g., secret888).